PlasmaHH/vdb/README.md

   supporting
 * Highlighting hooks for plugins to make addresses stand out more that the user wants to know about
 * check if we can put probes to good use.
 They may be useful to integrate into the track mechanism
+* asm, shorten, pahole and hex annotate use all a bit of the object layout for nested structures.
+We need to unify this properly to have repeatable names all around...